 The inside is curious, because the church is sinking into the soft Fen soil, more on the south side than the north.
 As a consequence, the middle of the nave is a good 12 inches higher than the outer walls.
 The view east is of a delicious Victorian gothic extravaganza, Thomas Wilhurst's enamel painting of Joshua Reynold's Charity in the east window, a rich, tiled 1880s sanctuary below.
 Also painted are the imposing decalogue boards either side of the chancel arch that build to a pleasing if meaningless blind window surmounting the east end of the nave.
 Looking west, there is a fine gallery, which must be contemporary with the proto-ecclesiological east end, placing this building on the very cusp of the revival of medievalism in the 19th century.

-I had not been here since attending a wedding as a child, thirty years ago.
+I had not been here since attending a wedding as a child, more than thirty years ago.
 On that occasion, no doubt bored and restless, I had daydreamed and sulked, and I cannot now remember much about it.
 But I noticed now what I had not noticed then; both war memorials, one for each war, feature someone with my mother's maiden name.
 If I had spotted this thirty years ago, there might still have been contemporaries alive who could have told me their stories.
 But now, of course, it is too late.

 Simon Knott, August 2005

 Amazon commission helps cover the running costs of this site.

 home I index I latest I introductions I e-mail I about this site I glossary

 links I small print I www.simonknott.co.uk I www.suffolkchurches.co.uk